MrSn4ke/BrownianMotion/README.md

 # Brownian Motion

-This repo contains the code for the shiny app which simulates Brownian motion.
+This repo contains the code for the shiny app which simulates Brownian motions.

 https://mrsnake.shinyapps.io/BrownianMotion/